ZekEsa/KaBoom/README.md

-# kaboom
+# KaBoom
-Template code for our audio recognition project
+Audio recognition project using Java.

+Note: Can only recognize songs from MUSIC FOLDEER